For consumers For business

 16 Apr

 April can only mean one thing: Fashion Revolution Week is upon us.
-The Week is Fashion Revolution’s annual campaign bringing together the world’s largest fashion activism movement for ten days of action.
-This year is especially significant because it marks 10 years since Fashion Revolution launched.
+The Week—which runs from 22nd to the 27th—is Fashion Revolution’s annual campaign bringing together the world’s largest fashion activism movement for five days of action.
 Here’s how you can get involved.

 Fashion Revolution Week came about after the collapse of the Rana Plaza garment factory in Bangladesh on 24 April 2013, which killed 1,138 people and injured another 2,500.
 In the decade since the tragedy, Fashion Revolution has become a global movement calling for the industry to value people and the planet over growth and profit.
 Check out our interview with Fashion Revolution’s policy and research manager, Liv Simpliciano, to learn about the progress the organisation has made in the last decade.